EshithaA/focusmate/README.md

 # FocusMate - Pomodoro Study App

-A comprehensive Pomodoro timer app with gamification, leaderboards, and customizable themes designed for students to stay focused and motivated.
+A comprehensive Pomodoro timer app with gamification, leaderboards, and customizable themes designed for students to stay focused and motivated

 ## Features